tlambert03/nd2/README.md

 > **Note:** This library is not affiliated with Nikon in any way, but we are
 > grateful for assistance from the SDK developers at Laboratory Imaging.

-Features good metadata retrieval, and direct `to_dask` and `to_xarray` options for lazy and/or annotated arrays.
+Features good metadata retrieval, direct `to_dask` and `to_xarray` options for lazy and/or annotated arrays, and output to OME-TIFF.

 This library is tested against many nd2 files with the goal of maximizing compatibility and data extraction.
 (If you find an nd2 file that fails in some